3akare/AirBnB_clone/README.md

 - Update attributes of an object
 - Destroy an object

 This console is the first step towards building a full web application: the [AirBnB](airbnb.com) clone.
-The console allows us to understand what works with in the storage engine and what doesn't
+The console allows us to understand what works in the storage engine and what doesn't

 <img src='AirBnB-image.png' width=70%></img>